Strong Field Scattering of Black Holes: Assessing Resummation Strategies: Comparisons to NR

-The SEOB-PM model differs from the $w^\mathrm{eob}$ model in two main ways.
+The SEOB-PM model differs from the $w^\mathrm{eob}$ model in two key ways.
 First, the SEOB-PM Hamiltonian reduces to that of a test-mass in Kerr spacetime in the probe limit.
 Second, the $w^\mathrm{eob}$ uses the post-Schwarzschild gauge and includes PM information via the non-geodesic $Q$ term, whereas the SEOB-PM model works in the post-Schwarzschild$\ast$ gauge and modifies the $A$ potential.
 Analysing Fig.~\ref{Fig: weob Scattering Angles} and Fig.~\ref{Fig: seob Scattering Angles} (and likewise Fig.~\ref{Fig: Additional weob_plots} and Fig.~\ref{Fig: Additional seob_plots}) highlights the significance of these differences at low PM orders.
 The 1PM and 2PM accurate SEOB-PM model shows a significant improvement in accuracy compared to the $w^\mathrm{eob}$ model across all energies.
 Interestingly, at 3PM and 4PM, the two models show remarkable similarities.
 In Fig. \ref{Fig: seob_v_weob Scattering Angles}, we directly compare the $w^\mathrm{eob}$ model with the SEOB-PM model at the 3PM and 4PM level, across our energy range.
 For brevity, we only show the results at $\Gamma_1$ and $\Gamma_7$.
 At our lowest energy, both models agree with NR data to a high degree of accuracy, with SEOB-PM showing minimal improvements over $w^\mathrm{eob}$.
 Up to $\sim \Gamma_3$, this behaviour largely remains intact, with the 3PM predictions of $w^\mathrm{eob}$ becoming more accurate than those of SEOB-PM only near $\Gamma_3$.

-Transitioning to higher energies, larger discrepancies appear with the 3PM and 4PM levels of $w^\mathrm{eob}$ outperforming the corresponding predictions of SEOB-PM.
+Transitioning to higher energies, larger discrepancies appear, with the 3PM and 4PM levels of $w^\mathrm{eob}$ outperforming the corresponding predictions of SEOB-PM.
 At the highest energy, the relative performance of each model changes once again.
-Isolating the 3PM level, the SEOB-PM model demonstrates stronger convergence to NR data than the $w^\mathrm{eob}$ model.
-In contrast, the divergent properties at the 4PM level are stronger in the SEOB-PM model (compared to $w^\mathrm{eob}$), leading to worse predictions.
-The post-Schwarzschild gauge choice of the $w^\mathrm{eob}$ model appears provide enhanced robustness at the 4PM level as we increase the energy beyond $\Gamma_4$, while providing comparable accuracy to the SEOB-PM model at energies below (and including) $\Gamma_4$.
+Restricting to 3PM, the SEOB-PM model demonstrates stronger convergence to NR data than the $w^\mathrm{eob}$ model.
+In contrast, the divergent behavior at 4PM is seemingly stronger in the SEOB-PM model compared to $w^\mathrm{eob}$, leading to a loss in accuracy.
+The post-Schwarzschild gauge choice of the $w^\mathrm{eob}$ model appears to be more robust at 4PM, whilst providing comparable levels of accuracy to the SEOB-PM model.
+However, we caveat that the SEOB-PM model enforces the correct test-particle limit in contrast to $w^\mathrm{eob}$ and a detailed examination at higher mass ratios would be of interest.